-Given that it would be contained within the established development, any harm caused to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site, by its visual intrusion into the open countryside, would be limited.
-However, this harm would be minimised if the dwelling were limited to being no greater than a single storey as a two-storey dwelling would be incongruous in this context.
+Although the site is contained within the established development, it is considered that there would be harm caused to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site, by the visual intrusion of a suburban styled dwelling into the open countryside.
+However, this harm would be mitigated if the dwelling were to be more responsive to its open agricultural context.

 I hope these comments can be considered when a decision is made concerning this development.

+Yours sincerely

+Adrian Farmer

-Yours sincerely Adrian Farmer Heritage Co-ordinator, Derwent Valley Mills World Heritage Site.
+Heritage Co-ordinator, Derwent Valley Mills World Heritage Site.